The Wellington Bird Rehabilitation Trust is entirely self-funded except for donations from generous and caring members

 We usually have, or know of, many birds in search of forever homes; for example, swans, Muscovy Ducks and Pilgrim Geese.

-If you have room on your property to make a home for some feathered friends, please check the Birds for Rehoming page, or contact us to find out what types of birds are currently available via our Contact Form.
+If you have room on your property to make a home for some feathered friends, please check our facebook Birds for Adoption page, or contact us via our Contact Form.